SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 *All these steps are optional and only for your information.* You may jump directly to [Exercise 2.3](/exercises/ex2/ex23/)

 >
 > **The below screenshots you can't see in our TechEd IN280 SAP Cloud ALM tenant.
-They are captured from another demo tenant but provides you an idea how an IT landscape is reflected in SAP Cloud ALM**
+They are captured from another demo tenant but provides you an idea how an IT landscape could look like**
 >

 **Note:** Each card in the overview page represents a **service** or a **business scenario**.
 The left-side color reflects the overall status for the selected time.
 You may identify the scenarios by the boxes of the involved services The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partically out of scope for the IN280 hands-on. <br>

-We are focusing on the card of the business scenario *ExternalWorkforce*.
-You may try it out with one of the Cloud Integration service you have in your scope
+In the screenshots below we are focusing on the card of the business scenario *ExternalWorkforce*. **During the exercise you may try it out with one of the Cloud Integration service you have in your scope**

 <br>![](/exercises/ex2/images/IMOverviewpageDetails.png)

 1. *Click* on the *quality icon* and check whether the **data collection** is running successfully for the involved services.

-    Within the popup that shows up *click* on the *Cloud Integration* service ´H2RCPI`.
+    Within the popup that shows up *click* on the **Cloud Integration service**.
 The status of monitoring messages and integration artifact exceptions is displayed seperately from each other.

     <br>![](/exercises/ex2/images/IMDataQuality.png)